(1) Care more about what you’re writing than what you’re releasing.

 Everyone has the same number of hours in the day—but not everyone uses them equally.

 (8) Trust Your Gut

 My biggest regrets in this career are times when I’ve trusted someone else’s advice over my own gut.
-Times when I’ve listened to solid well-meaning advice from smart, informed people that was utterly, entirely wrong for me.
+Trust yourself enough to know what’s best for you.

 It’s when someone makes a suggestion on a title/book idea/promotional strategy, and I feel something inside me INSTANTLY veer away from it.
 You know like when you were a kid, and they gave you magnets, and you flipped them over so that it was impossible to push them together?
-Polarity something, something who cares.
-When I feel that sort of repelling vibe from an idea or suggestion or contract, it means my gut is saying NO.
+When I feel that, it’s my gut saying no.

 Alternatively, someone will suggest a title idea, or a story will pop into my mind, and I feel INSTANTLY drawn to it.
 Excited.
 I NEED it.
 Voila! the magnets are facing the right way!

 When it comes to your career, start paying attention to your magnets.